nobodyscripts/LeafBlowerScript/Readme.md

 F3: Fixed travel to card packs button new location
 F3: Updated the open button locations

+F6: Borbventures now checks each slot based on the arrow, allowing for detailed
+    mode on or off.
+F6: Fixed the constant refreshing issues in detailed off mode.

 F9: Fixed the callback error in NormalBoss.ahk

 Home: Added WW farm, goes to ss reset page and clicks the ss reset while